Sean Spicer: Post-White House activities

 In August 2019, Spicer was announced as a contestant on season 28 of Dancing with the Stars.
-This announcement was met with alarm on social media and by many at ABC News.
+This announcement was met with criticism on social media and by many at ABC News.
 One ABC employee told CNN journalist Oliver Darcy: "It's a slap in the face to those of us who had to deal with his baloney and the consequences of the ongoing lies and disinformation campaign at the White House."
 Spicer responded by saying that Dancing "is an entertainment show.
 I look forward to having some fun.
 And if people are looking for news, I suggest they tune into a news program".
-On the first installment of this edition of the popular celebrity reality competition, Spicer wore a bright lime green shirt with ruffles while his dancing partner's dress prominently featured pineapples as they engaged in a salsa dance, garnering widespread media coverage.
+During the season premiere, Spicer wore a bright lime green shirt with ruffles while his dancing partner's dress prominently featured pineapples as they engaged in a salsa dance, garnering widespread media coverage.

-Starting in March 2020, Spicer hosts a political talk show for the channel Newsmax TV called Spicer & Co.
+In March 2020, Spicer started hosting a political talk show for the channel Newsmax TV called Spicer & Co.
+The show was cancelled in April 2023 when Spicer and his co-host Lyndsay Keith left Newsmax.

-Following the 2021 storming of the United States Capitol, Forbes warned corporations against hiring Spicer and other Trump "propagandists", stating that "Forbes will assume that everything your company or firm talks about is a lie."
+Following the 2021 storming of the United States Capitol, Forbes warned corporations against hiring Spicer and other Trump "propagandists", stating, "Forbes will assume that everything your company or firm talks about is a lie."

 Spicer attended the farewell event for President Trump on January 20, 2021, at Joint Base Andrews.

+Spicer currently serves as a political contributor for cable network NewsNation, a role he has held since 2023.
+Spicer is also the co-host of the daily podcast The Morning Meeting with Mark Halperin and Dan Turrentine on the 2WAY Network.